The library of Sabine Baring-Gould 1834-1924

 The survival of a substantial part of the library of the Baring-Gould family, and more particularly that of Sabine Baring-Gould is little short of miraculous, given the patchy history of Lew Trenchard Manor after the death of Sabine Baring-Gould in 1924.
 The house passed to his son Edward, who only lived there until the death of his wife in 1931 when he emigrated to the United States.
 In January 1937 there was a sale of surplus furniture and books - 2,000 went in a single lot for only £8.00.
 The house was let and during the war was taken over by the Army.
 After a few years of neglect the Painter family opened the house as a hotel in 1949.
 Their successors Sue and James Murray continued to run Lewtrenchard as a hotel for 15 years until it was leased by the von Essen Collection in 2003.
 The Murrays returned in 2012 after the collapse of the Von Essen Group.

 In 2011 the National Trust wished to use the library room for a collection of books which could be handled by their visitors.
 They had not been able to provide the means of making the Baring-Gould Collection properly available to researchers and, having doubts about its relevance to Killerton, asked that it be removed.
-The collection was once more at risk, but fortunately the University of Exeter stepped into the breach and it is hoped that the collection will at long last be made fully available to researchers in 2014.
+The collection was once more at risk, but fortunately the University of Exeter stepped into the breach and it is securely housed in the library's special collections room.
+Recataloguing is now substantially completed and there are upgraded entries on the on-line catalogue (direct link verified November 2018).

 A significant proportion of the library remained in various parts of the hotel without any listing of what was available but the items have now been pulled together and an integrated listing of the collections in all three locations is nearing completion.
 Sabine Baring-Gould had disposed of various items during his lifetime.
 He donated various of his publications to Plymouth Public Library and most of his collection of broadside ballads and a number of Icelandic sagas have ended up in the British Library.
 His children also took volumes with them when they left Lew and these may include some of Sabine's books.
 At various times items have been disposed of to make space, but care has been taken to retain those with bookplates.